ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

-School counselors working in a virtual setting provide a school counseling program through the use of technology and distance (virtual/online/e-learning) counseling with the same standards and adherence to ethics as school counselors working in traditional school settings.
-School counselors work collaboratively with all stakeholders to ensure equity, access and success of all students whether virtual school counseling is offered synchronously or asynchronously
+School counselors working in a virtual setting provide a school counseling program with the same standards and adherence to ethics as school counselors in an in-person setting.
+In virtual environments, school counselors work collaboratively with school, family and community partners to ensure equity and access to opportunities that positively affect students’ academic, career and social/emotional development.

 The Rationale